dagiteferi/ai-portfolio-platform/Docs/frontend_documentation.md

 *   **Dynamic Hero Section:** A prominent introductory section with a captivating background and key personal branding elements.
 *   **Comprehensive About Section:** Details about Dagi's background, interests, and a visual representation of technical skills through skill bars.
 *   **Detailed Education & Certifications:** Presents academic achievements and professional certifications in an organized and easily digestible format.
-*   **Interactive Projects Showcase:** Highlights key projects with descriptions, technologies used, and links, allowing visitors to explore Dagi's practical experience.
+*   **Interactive Projects Showcase:** Highlights key projects with descriptions, technologies used, and links, allowing visitors to explore my practical experience.
 *   **Structured Work Experience:** Outlines professional roles, responsibilities, and achievements, providing insight into career progression.
 *   **Contact Information & Form:** Provides various methods for visitors to get in touch, including a direct contact form.
 *   **Integrated AI Chatbot:** A central feature allowing users to ask questions about Dagi's profile, projects, and skills, powered by the intelligent backend.